kaltura/developer-platform/workflows/app_token_auth/readme.md

 ## Compute the Hash
 Compute a hash of the unprivileged Kaltura Session (from the previous step) and the App Token's value, concatenated.
 This value will be passed to `appToken.startSession` in the following step.

-SHA-256 is the default hash function used with Application Tokens.
-If your Application Token was created with a different hash function (e.g. SHA-1 or MD5), compute that hash instead.
+The hash function to use is provided with your Application Token information.
+SHA-1 and SHA-256 are the most common options.

 ### API Call
 ```json